Dauntlesshokage/TwitterBackend/README.md

-A fairly simple Twitter Backend using Nodes.js, Express.js, TypeScript and Prsima with PostgreSQL
+A fairly simple Twitter Backend server using Nodes.js, Express.js, TypeScript and Prsima with PostgreSQL